Khoa-bit/Viet-Nam-lottery/README.txt

 me Read README.txt
 ---------------------
-Main program is: vietnam_lottery_analysis.py (Everything else are modules) This is a program used to see how hard it is to get a prize in Viet Nam lottery.
+Main program is: vietnam_lottery_analysis.py (Everything else are modules) This program is used to see how hard it is to get a prize in Viet Nam lottery.

 How Viet Nam lottery works:
 1. There are 6 numbers on a lottery ticket.